surister/cratedb-guide/docs/admin/clustering/multi-node-setup.rst

 Tarball installation
 ^^^^^^^^^^^^^^^^^^^^

-If you are installing CrateDB using the `tarball method`_, you can start a single-host three-node cluster with auto-bootstrapping by following these instructions.
+If you are installing CrateDB using the :ref:`tarball method <install-tarball>`, you can start a single-host three-node cluster with auto-bootstrapping by following these instructions.